botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ### Response
 A sample result would be the following.
 It returns the total number of URLs and the result of the aggregation.

-This example returns 3 groups: the URLs with HTTP code 200, the URLs with HTTP code 201 and the URLs with HTTP code 404.
-For each group, requested metrics are returned in the same order they were set in the query.
+This example returns 2 groups:
+- the URLs with HTTP code 200
+- the URLs with HTTP code 301

+For each group, requested metrics are returned in the same order they were in the query.

 ```JSON
 [